xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 ```

 Throughout the library, functions may either take index and vertex arrays
-directly as input and output, or may pack these array in struct if deemed
+directly as input and output, or may pack these array in structs if deemed
 appropriate.
 This design tries to balance readability and generality, without
 forcing a single convention that would not be appropriate everywhere.